 We have provided a practice section on each sheet on the right side for your practice.
 Please do it by yourself.

 That’s all about today’s session.
-And these are some easy methods to link textbox to multiple cells in Excel.
+These are some easy methods to link textbox to multiple cells in Excel.
 Please let us know in the comments section if you have any questions or suggestions.
-For a better understanding please download the practice sheet.
-Visit our website ExcelDemy, a one-stop Excel solution provider, to find out about diverse kinds of excel methods.
+For a better understanding, please download the practice sheet.
 Thanks for your patience in reading this article.